-Strategy LU 5.1.1- Consideration Renegotiation
+Strategy LU 5.1.1 - Consideration

-The City shall consider renegotiating the JPA/ILSBA with Sarasota County for the continuation of the existing agreement and for limited expansion of the potential annexation areas. may consider discussing possible limited expansion of the potential annexation areas as provided by the JPA/ILSBA.
+The City may consider discussing possible limited expansion of the potential annexation areas as provided by the JPA/ILSBA.

-Strategy LU 5.1.42 - JPA/ILSBA
+Strategy LU 5.1.2 - JPA/ILSBA

 The City shall utilize the JPA/ILSBA to guide the growth and development of the City's future annexations by establishing planning concepts that address the area's specific needs and conditions.
 The City's JPA/ILSBA planning areas include: